Planning Duty Counter Service

 Pre – Application planning Meeting Advice

-We are able to provide advice and information if you are considering submitting a Town Planning application to Wyndham City.
-Currently this service is offered free of charge.
+We are able to provide advice and information if you are considering submitting a Town Planning application to Wyndham City. $250 to review plans and provide written advice (also includes any meetings) and $150 for any subsequent review after that.

 When a Town Planning permit application is submitted to Wyndham City, it is more likely to be assessed and processed quickly if it contains all of the information required under the Wyndham Planning Scheme.
 A positive outcome is also more likely if the proposal has been designed to comply with the policies and requirements of the Wyndham Planning Scheme.